Brown, clear, tinted, poly coating, clear coat– there are so many incredible wood stain options, how are you supposed to know where to start?

 Minwax provides a thicker stain option with their products.
 The Minwax penetrating stain products dry in roughly 2-3 hours and cover very evenly for maximum protection and lifespan.

-Minwax also has much less of an odor, making it more friendly if you’re staining a large area of your and living in the home at the same time.
+Minwax also has much less odor, making it more friendly if you’re staining a large area of your home and living in it simultaneously.

 ✅ Pros: